-With Advanced Ads, there are a couple of methods to activate ads only on mobile or desktop or partially disable ads for specific browser widths.
-I explain the three ways you can use to set this up below
+With Advanced Ads, there are several methods to activate ads only on mobile, tablet, or desktop or partially disable ads for specific browser widths.
+I explain the three ways you can use to set this up below.

 Table of Contents